Artist Rooms 2025

 Antony Cairns

-Antony Cairns (1980, London) works across photography, installation and sculpture.
+Antony Cairns (1980, London, UK) works across photography, installation and sculpture.
 Preoccupied with the material process of photography and its intrinsic interplay with technology, at the root of Cairns’ practice is the fusing of advanced means of image reproduction with traditional processes.
+Cairns’ powerful dystopian visions of urban centres are devoid of people and have their root in stills captured in London, New York, Las Vegas, Tokyo and Busan.
+This archive of captivating images acts as a starting point for the artist’s wider creative exploration of the history of photographic reproduction, experimental printing methods and the aesthetics of abstraction.

 His work can be found in important public and private collections internationally including The Maison Europeenne de la Photographie, Victoria and Albert Museum, George Eastman Museum, Archive of Modern Conflict and Tate Library.